Ex-BBC DJ Travis given suspended jail term for sex attack

-LONDON Dave Lee Travis, a leading BBC radio DJ in the 1970s and 1980s whose shows once delighted Myanmar's Aung San Suu Kyi, escaped jail on Friday despite being convicted of a "nasty" indecent assault on a television researcher.
+LONDON Dave Lee Travis, one of Britain's best-known radio DJs in the 1970s and 1980s whose shows once delighted Myanmar's Aung San Suu Kyi, escaped jail on Friday despite being convicted of a "nasty" indecent assault on a television researcher.

-Travis was the latest ageing British celebrity to be convicted of sex crimes in the wake of revelations that the late Jimmy Savile, one of the BBC's top TV presenters, had sexually abused hundreds of victims over decades.
+Travis, a former BBC Radio 1 DJ, was the latest ageing British celebrity to be convicted of sex crimes following police investigations launched in the wake of revelations that the late Jimmy Savile, one of the BBC's top TV presenters, had sexually abused hundreds of victims over decades.

-The 69-year-old Travis, who had been found guilty on Tuesday, was told by the judge that the offense warranted three months in prison, but that the sentence would be suspended in consideration of Travis's poor health and the impact of the conviction on his job prospects, among other factors
+The 69-year-old, who was found guilty on Tuesday, was told by the judge that although the offence was serious enough to warrant a three-month prison sentence, mitigating factors meant that he would suspend that jail term.

 "It was a nasty thing to do but it was more than that.
 It was an intentional and unpleasant sexual assault," said Judge Anthony Leonard.